Understanding EKF Primary Changes in ArduPilot: A Log-Based Analysis

 How can I troubleshoot EKF errors?

-How do I confirm EKF changes in flight logs?
+How do I confirm EKF issues in Mission Planner?

 About the author